 Want more ideas?

 I have many more tips like these to help you survive real food cooking in my eBook The Real Food Survival Guide for Busy Moms.
 My eBook will have you planning real food meals for your family like a pro by keeping it simple and do-able for anyone!

 Right now you can get your copy for a special launch price of $12.99!
-You can even get both of my eBooks right now for a special deal.The Real Food Survival Guide for Busy Moms.
-Get more recipes that will help you restock your pantry plus amazing tips and tricks to help you make real food FAST!
+You can even get both of my eBooks right now for a special deal.Homemade Mommy Beauty Essentials.
+Get 35 DIY Beauty recipes that you can use everyday and learn all about how to use and care for your essential oils!